-AND FAMILY THERAPY

-Prerequisite: 645.
-Provides advanced counseling students with the knowledge and skills in assessment methods, techniques and instruments relevant to the practice of marriage and
+AND FAMILY THERAPY Prerequisite: 645.
+Provides advanced counseling students with the knowledge and skills in assessment methods, techniques and instruments relevant to the practice of marriage and family therapy.

-OUTCOME RESEARCH IN MARRIAGE AND FAMILY THERAPY Prerequisite: 667; 5100:640, 741.
+OUTCOME RESEARCH IN MARRIAGE AND FAMILY THERAPY 3 credits Prerequisite: 667; 5100:640, 741.
 This course will provide an in-depth examination of marriage and family therapy outcome research.
+COUNSELING CHILDREN 3 credits

-COUNSELING CHILDREN Prerequisite: graduate student in counseling or related field.
-This course is designed as an entry-level course for counselors, school counselors, school psychologists, or other professionals preparing to engage in the childhood disorders.
+Prerequisite: graduate student in counseling or related field.
+This course is designed as an entry-level course for counselors, school counselors, school psychologists, or other professionals preparing to engage in therapeutic work with children.
+It is not a class in diagnosis of childhood disorders.

-785 DOCTORAL INTERNSHIP (May be repeated for a total of 9 credit hours.)
+DOCTORAL INTERNSHIP (May be repeated for a total of 9 credit hours.)
 Prerequisite: passing grades on written and oral comprehensive examinations.
 Supervised experience in clinical settings, teaching, and supervision.
 A minimum of 600 clock hours must be completed in a minimum of two consecutive semesters immediately following passing of comprehensive examinations.
 Credit/noncredit.

-COUNSELING PSYCHOLOGY PRACTICUM

-4 credits (May be repeated for a total of 12 credits) Advanced counseling psychology students will have supervised training with clients in a variety of settings and will focus on supervised development of specialized theoretical applications.
+COUNSELING PSYCHOLOGY PRACTICUM (May be repeated for a total of 12 credits) Advanced counseling psychology students will have supervised training with clients in a variety of settings and will focus on supervised development of specialized theoretical applications.
 Credit/noncredit.

-INDEPENDENT READING AND/OR RESEARCH IN COUNSELING PSYCHOLOGY

-(May be repeated) Prerequisite: permission of instructor.
+INDEPENDENT READING AND/OR RESEARCH IN COUNSELING PSYCHOLOGY 1-5 credits (May be repeated) Prerequisite: permission of instructor.
 Independent readings and/or research in an area of counseling psychology under the direction of a faculty member.